MI

 Cheapest cars to insure in Michigan

 Estimated annual premium in Michigan, cheapest first — state average × each car's real HLDI loss index.
+See the full cheapest cars to insure nationally.

 FIG.02